aloklearning/py-categorizer/README.md

 - This solves the basic needs and in no way a very advanced version, which can work like Machine Learning project.
 - This project will keep on improving with given more data in respect of keywords and categories.

+## Motivation

+This project was a side project which was made to made the life of operation team easier, who were dealing with more than 800 feedbacks per day, and had to manually read all of it, and categorise, which is a tiring process.

 ## Pre-requisites

 Please be assured of the following things installed before you try running the project